-It is important to properly maintain your skate during the season.
-Regular maintenance helps keep the skater performing optimally and ensures a longer life for the skate.
+It is important to properly maintain your equipment during the season.
+Regular maintenance helps keep the skater performing optimally and ensures a longer life for the gear.

 Short Track skates can be rented through the Calgary Speed Skating Association.

-We also occasioanlly have used equipment swaps and the Sale Board by the Olympic Oval Skate Shop frequently has fresh deals from other skaters.
+We also occasionally have used equipment swaps and the Sale Board by the Olympic Oval Skate Shop frequently has fresh deals from other skaters.

 When selecting a speed skating boot be sure: